 - In most leagues, teams must have at least 2 men and 2 women on the field at all times.
 Because of the gender ratio (typically 8:4) on each roster, games are typically played 4:2.
-However for a TUC 3:3 gender league, teams must have at least 3 open roster designation athletes and 3 female-identifying athletes on the field at all times (unless both captains agree to play 4:2 in which case it defaults to the 2:2 minimum).
+However, for a TUC 3:3 gender league, teams must have at least 3 open roster designation athletes and 3 female-identifying athletes on the field at all times.
 Any differences should be discussed between captains at the beginning of each game.

 - Stall counts are to 8 NOT 10.